tmgthb/Autonomous-Agents/README.md

 [It's the Thought that Counts: Evaluating the Attempts of Frontier LLMs to Persuade on Harmful Topics](https://arxiv.org/abs/2506.02873)

-- APE (Attempt to Persuade Eval): introduces a benchmark evaluating large language models' willingness to attempt persuasion on harmful topics using a multi-turn conversational setup with a Persuader Model, Persuadee Agent, Evaluator Model, and StrongREJECT Model interacting over diverse Topic Statements, logging the Conversation, Initial Persuadee Belief, Persuasion Attempt Label, Refusal Label, and optional Updated Persuadee Belief.
+- APE (Attempt to Persuade Eval): introduces a benchmark evaluating LLMs' willingness to attempt persuasion on harmful topics using a multi-turn conversational setup with a Persuader Model, Persuadee Agent, Evaluator Model, and StrongREJECT Model interacting over diverse Topic Statements, logging the Conversation, Initial Persuadee Belief, Persuasion Attempt Label, Refusal Label, and optional Updated Persuadee Belief.
 - The framework simulates interactions between a model under test attempting persuasion and a simulated human agent, with automated models assessing persuasive attempts and explicit refusals per turn.
 - APE focuses on evaluating the propensity to persuade across a spectrum of topics, including harmful ones, to assess safety guardrail robustness rather than measuring persuasion success.